-Join Derrick Story for an in-depth discussion in this video Sharing the image set with the client, part of Photographing High School Senior Portraits.
+Join Derrick Story for an in-depth discussion in this video Sharing the image set with the client, part of Portrait Photography: High School Seniors (2014).

 …Now that I have my selects ready to go, and by the way, Ashley did a…great job, I just have to say that I really enjoy looking at her photos here.…The next step is to move these images out…of my Aperture library, or Lightroom, or whatever you're using.…And move them somewhere where she can see them.…So I'm going to use SmugMug.…I like SmugMug because it's attractive and if…I need to, I can password protect the gallery.…